 Overview

-This program offers a unique opportunity for students and young professionals to learn from lawyers who have successfully incorporated public interest law and pro bono into their careers.
+This program offers a unique opportunity for law students and recent law graduates to learn from lawyers who have successfully incorporated public interest law and pro bono into their careers.
+As part of this program, selected mentees will:

 • Be paired with an experienced lawyer based in Hong Kong.

-• Learn how public interest work can be a real part of your legal practice.
+• Learn how public interest work can be a real part of their legal practice.

-• Attend presentations by leaders in the field, with opportunities for networking with other mentors and mentees.
+• Learn from leaders in the field, with opportunities for networking with other mentors and mentees.

 Timeline